13 Best Places to Watch the Sunset in Cape Town

 The Camps Bay Strip – aka Victoria Road – is the epicentre of upscale nightlife in Cape Town.
 And since it runs parallel to one of Cape Town’s most beautiful beaches, you’ve really got your pick of places to watch the sunset here.

-10) The Grand Cafe, V&A Waterfront
+10) Life Grand Cafe, V&A Waterfront

 To be fair, there are quite a few nice places to watch the sunset at the Waterfront, but the Grand Cafe is my favourite.
 I think it’s one of the best restaurants in Cape Town!